WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 The generator loss, denoted by \(\mathcal{L}_G\), combines adversarial feedback with several image-based losses to ensure both realism and fidelity in the fused output.
 The full loss formulation is given in Equation~\ref{eq:gen_loss}.

-Where, the adversarial loss $\mathcal{L}_{\text{GAN}}$ encourages the generator to produce fused LST outputs \(\hat{X}_3(s, t_2, \text{'LST'}, r_2)\) that the discriminator cannot distinguish from real high-resolution LST observations, conditioned on the corresponding low-resolution image \(X_1(s, t_2, \text{'LST'}, r_1)\).
-The content loss \(\mathcal{L}_{\text{content}}\) is computed as the pixel-wise L1 distance between the generated and real high-resolution LST outputs, which promotes numerical accuracy.
-The spectrum loss \(\mathcal{L}_{\text{spectrum}}\), defined as one minus the cosine similarity, preserves the overall spatial variation and temperature distribution.
-Lastly, the vision loss \(\mathcal{L}_{\text{vision}}\) is derived from the Multiscale Structural Similarity Index (MS-SSIM) and captures perceptual and structural coherence across multiple spatial scales.
+Here, the adversarial loss $\mathcal{L}_{\text{GAN}}$ encourages the generator to produce fused LST outputs \(\hat{X}_3(s, t_2, LST, r_2)\) that the discriminator cannot distinguish from real LST observations, conditioned on the corresponding Terra MODIS input \(X_1(s, t_2, LST, r_1)\).
+The content loss \(\mathcal{L}_{\text{content}}\) is computed as the pixel-wise L1 distance, which promotes numerical consistency with real LST values.
+The spectrum loss \(\mathcal{L}_{\text{spectrum}}\), defined as one minus the cosine similarity, preserves the overall spatial variability and temperature distribution.
+Finally, the vision loss \(\mathcal{L}_{\text{vision}}\), derived from the Multiscale Structural Similarity Index (MS-SSIM), captures perceptual and structural coherence across multiple spatial scales.
+The hyperparameters $\alpha$, $\beta$, $\gamma$, and $\delta$ control the relative importance of each loss component in the overall generator loss function.
+In WGAST, we fixed $\alpha = 10^{-2}$, $\beta = 1$, $\gamma = 1$, and $\delta = 1$.